 January – cut down on meat and other animal products

 One of the most effective things you can do to lower your carbon footprint is to cut down on animal products.
 The Vegan Society is a great source of information on the impact our diets have on the planet.
-Aim to eat vegetarian at least 2 days a week, or go all the way and join in with Veganuary – you can find some delicious meat-free recipes here.
+Aim to eat vegetarian at least 2 days a week, or go all the way and join in with Veganuary – there are many delicious meat-free recipes.

 February – share the love and sign up for some volunteering